Modular Exercises for Four-Point Blocks -- I: A sphere-torus correspondence

-which we compute by using the solution of \cite{Perlmutter:2015iya} to Zamolodchikov's recurrence formula.
-Specifically, in the core blocks we take the external operators to have conformal weight $h_{e} = -\frac{h^\vee_G+1}{8}$ and the internal operator to have conformal weight $0$ or $h_p=-\frac{h^\vee_G}{3}$.
-For $G = G_2,D_4,F_4,E_6,E_7,E_{7+{1\over2}},E_8$ these values are realized in Liouville theory at \be b=\sqrt{\dfrac{2}{\frac{1}{3}h^\vee_G-1}}, \ee if we take all external operators to be the degenerate operator $\phi_{1,0}$ and the intermediate primaries to be the vacuum and $\phi_{2,0}$.
-For $G=A_{{1\over2}},A_1$, $b$ as given in equation \eqref{eq:b} is imaginary and the core blocks are realized in timelike Liouville theory.
-Finally, $G=A_2$ corresponds to taking $c\to\infty$, $h_e= -\frac{1}{2}$ and $h_p=0 $ or $1$ in the Virasoro core blocks.
+if we take all external operators to be the degenerate operator $\phi_{1,0}$ and the intermediate primaries to be the vacuum and $\phi_{2,0}$.
+For $G=A_{{1\over2}},A_1$, $b$ as given in equation~\eqref{eq:b} is imaginary and the core blocks are realized in timelike Liouville theory.
+Finally, $G=A_2$ corresponds to taking~${c\to\infty}$,~${h_e= -\frac{1}{2}}$ and~$h_p=0 $ or $1$ in the Virasoro core blocks.

 For all $G$, the vacuum character $\chi_{G_{k}}^{\mathbf{vac}}(\tau)$ is non-singular, and we find the following relation: